July 31st

 The earth is held up based on the truth that the gravity of the sun and the earth's own gravitational pull hold it up.
 That remains true always.
 The sun burns and shines based on truth.
 The wind blows based on truth.

 If all these phenomena decided to act differently each day, the world would be one colossal chaos!
 The sun can't decide to be cold one day nor can the wind decide to burn suddenly!!
-Beings know what to expect from each of these elements because they trust that they are all established based on their own truths.
+Beings know what to expect from each of these elements because they trust that they are all established in their own truths.

 Truth upholds the very workings of the world.
 This is the very basis for our existence!